geowithus/csmouse/README.md

 ## Usage

-> Note that we don't define you CSS class selector, you choose whatever you want.
+> Note that we don't define your CSS class selector, you choose whatever you want.
+> Also, there are two coloring classes:
+1. :hover class, like: .selector:hover, and
+2. selected element class, like: .selector.color
+So, if you choose to have <i>myclassname</i> as a main selector class name, selected element color_class must be defined as:
+.<i>myclassname</i>.color_class {..}

 ### Via `CSS` class in Native Javascript Version
-Add same class to all your elements that you want use in selection process, we like `sels` CSS class
+Add same class to all your elements that you want use in selection process, like we used `sels` CSS class
 ```html
 <a id="item-1" href="#" class="sels">First Item</a>
 <a id="item-2" href="#" class="sels">Second Item</a>